StevenBlack/vocab/million-dollar-words.md

 ### disingenuous
 Pretending to be innocent or naive, which has the effect of being insincere.
 Smiling when you've been caught with your hand in the cookie jar.
 Has nothing to do with ingenious, by the way.
-It's pronounced D/s- EN-JEN'YOU'US.

 ### disposition effect